-(13) All new courses and new offerings of existing courses delivered with third party providers will be subject to the approved course approval process as outlined in the New Course Development Policy and New Course Development Procedure.

-(14) Written notification of Academic Board approval of new courses and new offerings of existing courses delivered with third party providers will be provided to all relevant committees, faculties and University support units.

-(15) New courses and new offerings of existing courses delivered with third party provider will not be made active, marketed or accept student admissions applications until:

-- a. the relevant contract or contract variation has been signed - b.
-Academic Board has approved the course offering; - c. the new course offering and third party provider has been notified to the Tertiary Education Quality and Standards Agency (TEQSA) and received the appropriate approvals or acknowledgement from the regulator; and - d. the new course or new course offering is registered on Commonwealth Register of Institutions and Courses for Overseas Students (CRRICOS) at the location if the course is going to offered to international students at an onshore location.

-(16) Where the course is delivered offshore all required approvals from the local regulatory body must also be confirmed prior to marketing or student admissions.
-Courses may be accredited or approved by Academic Board subject to the signing of the relevant contract or contract variation.

-(17) New courses and new course offerings may be administered under unique course stream codes and relevant location and mode of delivery.
+- (13) All new courses and new offerings of existing courses delivered with third party providers will be subject to the approved course approval process as outlined in the New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Policy and New Course Development Development Policy and New Course Development Development - (14) Written notification of Academic Board approval of new courses and new offerings of existing courses delivered with third party providers will be provided to all relevant committees, faculties and University support units. - (15) New courses and new offerings of existing courses delivered with third party provider will not be made active, marketed or accept student admissions applications until: - a. the relevant contract or contract variation has been signed - b.
+Academic Board has approved the course offering; - the new course offering and third party provider has been notified to the Tertiary Education Quality and Standards Agency (TEQSA) and received the appropriate approvals or acknowledgement from the regulator; and - d. the new course or new course offering is registered on Commonwealth Register of Institutions and Courses for Overseas Students (CRRICOS) at the location if the course is going to offered to international students at an onshore location. - (16) Where the course is delivered offshore all required approvals from the local regulatory body must also be confirmed prior to marketing or student admissions.
+Courses may be accredited or approved by Academic Board subject to the signing of the relevant contract or contract variation. - (17) New courses and new course offerings may be administered under unique course stream codes and relevant location and mode of delivery.
 The location or mode of delivery may be reflected in the course title.